AnjayGoel/anjaygoel.github.io/_posts/2024-02-21-TIL-Partial-Index-And-Soft-Delete.md

 ADD CONSTRAINT unique_username_constraint UNIQUE (username);
 ```

-Now you decide to soft-delete users (mark a user as deleted instead of actually deleting them from the DB), so you naively add a new field `STATE`.
+Now you decide to soft-delete users (mark a user as deleted instead of actually deleting them from the DB), so you naively add a new field `state`.
 Whenever a user is deleted, their `state` is set to `DELETED`.

 ```sql
 ALTER TABLE users